sindreoyen/NMEAParser/README.md

 #### GGA Sentences

 The parsed GGA data will be exposed under two `AnyPublisher` instances (`ggaDataPublisher: AnyPublisher<GGAData, Never>` and `rawGGASentencePublisher: AnyPublisher<String, Never>`).
-These are available via `NMEAParserManager.shared`. *If you are unfamiliar with [The Combine Framework](https://developer.apple.com/documentation/combine) and it's Subjects, Publishers, and Cancellables, please read the linked documentation.*
+These are available via `NMEAParserManager.shared`. *If you are unfamiliar with [The Combine Framework](https://developer.apple.com/documentation/combine) and its Subjects, Publishers, and Cancellables, please read the linked documentation.*

 Example with `ggaDataPublisher` (for in-app display and use of data):
 ```swift